longrunningprocess/php-to-svelte-migration/README.md

 ## Option 3: php route handler calls svelte container and passes repsonse back to client

-I'm not sure this is even a viable option since the existing routing of the legacy app is still in the client and would already have been bundles a delivered to the client.
+I'm not sure this is even a viable option since the existing routing of the legacy app is still in the client and would already have been bundled and delivered to the client.

 ### Pros